shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/houdini-integrations-not-starting.md

 This will allow the Shotgun set value to persist when Houdini launches.

+On Windows we've seen `$HOUDINI_PATH` causing issue with it to try and bootstrap multiple times.
+If you get this You should try using `%HOUDINI_PATH%` instead.

-If this does not fix your problem please reach out to our support team and they will help you diagnose the issue.
+If this does not fix your problem please reach out to our [support team]((https://support.shotgunsoftware.com/hc/en-us/requests/new)) and they will help you diagnose the issue.